21st July 2020 - Considerations when Developing Dry Powder Formulations for Nasal Locally Delivered Drugs

 The nose can often be a primary route of infection for many diseases or ailments such as coronavirus or influenza, or the site of allergies such as hay fever and rhinitis.
 Therefore, delivering therapeutics or indeed vaccines, directly to the desired location of action can induce an immediate effect before the pathogen / allergen has an opportunity to be exposed within the body.

 Despite the advantages that nasal drug delivery can bring, limitations also exist and these limitations must be considered when assessing the potential of nasal administration.
+Some of these limitations can be reduced with effective nasal formulation development.

 In our previous article ‘Nasal Delivery: An Alternative Route’ we discussed a few of the beneficial key applications and advantages of nasal delivery.
-In this current article we will discuss the varying stages of formulation development and the challenges that need to be overcome when developing a dry powder dosage form suitable for local nasal delivery.
+In this current article we will discuss the varying stages of nasal formulation development and the challenges that need to be overcome when developing a dry powder dosage form suitable for local nasal delivery.

-The first step in the formulation process is to determine what the matrix of the dry powder particles needs to be and will subsequently make up the bulk of the formulation.
+The first step in the nasal formulation development process is to determine what the matrix of the dry powder particles needs to be and will subsequently make up the bulk of the formulation.
 Understanding the residence times of the molecule is also important, since the need to retain the molecule in the nasal cavity for sufficient time to enable absorption will guide the choice of excipients and the types of mucoadhesive that will need to be built into the formulation plan.

 Typical excipients include sugars (mannitol and lactose) and polymers (PVP) are often used as matrices for stabilising the active ingredients within the dry powder; providing suitable bulking properties to allow aerosolisation of the powder emitted from the metered dose and enhancing drug stability both during production and within the nasal device.